chosak/wiki-audit/README.md

 # wiki-audit

-Extract all images embedded or linked in a GitHub wiki.
+Generate useful information from a GitHub wiki.

 ### Installation